Scheduled MonumentsEnglandCastle earthworks and barn at Thorpe Waterville

 What is Castle earthworks and barn at Thorpe Waterville?

-Castle earthworks and barn at Thorpe Waterville is a scheduled ancient monument comprising defensive earthworks and an associated agricultural building in Northamptonshire.
+Castle earthworks and barn at Thorpe Waterville is a scheduled ancient monument comprising the surviving defensive earthworks of a castle site together with a stone barn.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003643.

 Who is responsible for protecting Castle earthworks and barn at Thorpe Waterville?